-The Rockford College Education Department offers bachelor of arts and bachelor of science degrees in early childhood education and elementary education, and a bachelor of arts degree in special education.
+The Rockford University Education Department offers bachelor of arts and bachelor of science degrees in early childhood education and elementary education, and a bachelor of arts degree in special education.
 The Education Department also offers a minor in secondary education for majors in biology, chemistry, English, French, German, Spanish, history, mathematics, physical education, theatre arts, and visual arts.
-The Rockford College Teacher Education Program (TEP) is accredited by the Illinois State Board of Education.
+The Rockford University Teacher Education Program (TEP) is accredited by the Illinois State Board of Education.

 ILLINOIS STATE BOARD OF EDUCATION

 Springfield, IL 62777-0001

 Admission to the Rockford University Teacher Education Program requires candidates to complete 45 hours of college level work with a cumulative 2.5 GPA in either Rockford University general education requirements or through the Rock Valley College Compact, including grades of C (2.0) or above in RHET 101 and 102 (or equivalent), and grades of C (2.0) or above in MATH 116 & 117 (or equivalent).
 In addition, candidates must pass the Illinois Test of Basic Skills; successfully complete EDUC 200 or 202 or 204 or SPED 200 or 202, where applicable; pass a criminal background check; and, meet with the Education Department Chair to sign an official Declaration of Major/Minor form.
 Official admission occurs after all the above requirements have been met and upon formal approval by the TEP Admissions Committee.